Home About

 A century ago, Unitarians and Universalists used to talk about “churchmanship,” by which they meant the art and science of keeping church organizations healthy and strong.
-But that old term was both gender specific (and men really did think they were the most important institutional leaders), and it assumed that all congregations were churches.
+For example, in November, 1925, the Illinois Conference of Unitarian Churches met in Chicago to learn about churchmanship.
+Accodring to some of the speakers, churchmanship meant “increasing interest in … the cause of liberal religion,” and the need for congregational leaders to be “organizers and business administrators.”
+One speaker pointed out: “People must not only desire the good but have knowledge of the proper technique for accomplishing the good in human society.”
+(The Christian Register [Unitarian], 19 Nov.
+1925, p.
+1137) The Unitarian Universalist Association even had a department called the “Division of Ministry, Churchmanship, and Extension,” right up into the 1970s.
+But that old term was both gender specific (men really did think they were the most important institutional leaders), and it assumed that all congregations were churches.
 In addition, that old term obscured the ways in which congregations shared many characteristics with other voluntary associations.
-So now we use the term institutionalism, meaning the art and science of keeping congregations, and other similar voluntary associations, healthy and strong and operating at their maximum effectiveness.

-As you build your skills in institutionalism, remember that these skills are transferable to other nonprofits and community groups.
-Yes, you can go to school and earn a certificate in nonprofit management.
-But you can also gain most of those those same skills for free by joining a congregation and learning leadership by doing it.
-I remember talking to a woman who was the president of the California League of Women Voters, a large and influential nonprofit.
-She said she gained her skills in institutionalism through volunteering with her local Unitarian Universalist congregation.
+As you build your skills in institutionalism within your local congregation, remember that these skills are transferable to other nonprofits and community groups.
+It is possible to go to school and earn a certificate in nonprofit management.
+But you can gain most of those those same skills for free by joining a congregation, and by learning leadership through doing leadership.
+I knew a woman who was the president of the California League of Women Voters, a large and influential nonprofit.
+She said she gained the skills needed to advance to that level of nonprofit leadership by volunteering with her local Unitarian Universalist congregation.
+While you may not aspire to becoming the president of a nonprofit with a multi-million dollar budget.
+Nevertheless, participating in leadership in your local congregation will help equip you to serve in leadership roles in a range of nonprofit organizations.

 2. Introduction to Process